-Volume up paste the Clipboard of the Client device on the remote device, and volume down act as CTRL key, in this way you can use also shortcut like CTRL + key
+Volume UP paste the Clipboard of the Client device on the Server device, and Volume DOWN act as CTRL key, in this way you can use also shortcut like CTRL + key

 The TouchMouse is necessary and usable only in Android.
 In Windows and Linux not work.

 The DroidMote Gamepad, work in two way.

 The default mode is a standard controller simulation mode and the second is the Gamepad2Touch mode for games that don't support an external controller but only touch actions.

 With the DroidMote soft Gamepad, you can play multi touch games and games that support an hardware controller.

 The actions of the buttons and of the axes can be customized with the file droidmote.kl, but the graphic position of buttons can't be changed because when you play with a phone or a tablet you can use only your thumbs, therefore the current graphic layout is always the best solution to have two sticks and many buttons.